Interview with Petra - Droplove

 Last week we spoke with Petra Kemkova.
-Petra is the co-founder of Owl Agency, which represents artists and connects them with advertisers, digital agencies and other commercial clients and lately she has been working on a new platform for NFT artists called Droplove.
+Petra is the co-founder of a new platform for artists who want to mint their own NFTs called Droplove.
 We talked to Petra about her experiences with blockchain, what she likes or dislikes, and what she considers to be the biggest obstacle in this industry.

 1. Tell us a little bit about yourself and about your current projects

 Hello, my name is Petra Kemkova and I’m a Co-founder and CEO at Owl Agency, an agency representing illustration and animation artists for commercial collaborations and licensing their work.
 We are helping to find talent to work with global advertising, digital and communication agencies, as well as established publishers.
 Owl Agency is the mother company to the Minty platform to hire illustrators and its image bank with illustrations.
 The newest addition to the portfolio of companies I co-founded is an emerging blockchain tech solution we call Droplove.

 In my previous professions (various designer positions), I was always somehow surrounded by image banks, so naturally, it got my attention when, quite a few years back, even the biggest stock images platforms on the market (Getty images, …etc.) published that they are not going to charge companies for licenses to digital assets because lawsuits are more expensive than leaving the whole market free of charge.
 So when I first read about NFT being a unique proof of ownership to digital assets, it got my attention.